2018 World Flowboarding Championships: the event got underway in Punta Cana | Photo: Flowboarders

 The event was exceptionally well organized and crowned the world's best flowboarders in one of the most popular surf machines on the planet - the FlowRider.

-Riders from all corners of the globe showcased their unique skills over the flowing sheet wave and, for the first time, were able to check and compare scores in real-time via the Stact app.
+Riders from all corners of the globe showcased their unique skills over the flowing sheet wave.
+For the first time, they could check and compare scores in real-time via the Stact app.

 In the men's flowboard division, Brad Spencer impressed the judges with a big 540 flip and secured his second world title.
 He had previously won in 2012.

 "It's an upcoming sport.
-I train four-to-five hours a week.
-Initially, I when I started, I trained like six hours a day, but now I know what I can do, and I'm growing on tricks," expressed Flynn.
+I train four to five hours a week.
+Initially, when I started, I trained like six hours a day, but now I know what I can do, and I'm growing on tricks," expressed Flynn.

 "I am focusing on pro tricks like flips.
 In an Asian comp, judges will score you by the number of tricks you can perform, your style, and not falling off."